 Intubation problems can occur due to misdirection of the tube down the esophagus, which may damage the throat structures (thyroid cartilage, larynx (voice box)).
 Endotracheal tube malpositioning can lead to lung or heart damage.
 It is also critical that the anesthesiologist is aware of the patient’s current medications and allergies so adverse reactions can be anticipated and managed accordingly.

-Anesthesia-associated nerve injury is a common cause of malpractice lawsuits.
+Anesthesia-associated nerve injury is a common cause of anesthesia error suits.
 The most common injury was to the brachial plexus, followed by ulnar nerve injury, radial nerve injury, peroneal nerve injury, paraplegia, lumbosacral injury, and various “other” injuries.
 Studies have found that for most Anesthesia-associated nerve injury lawsuits, a reoccurring issue is the lack of proper intraoperative protective padding and errors in patient position.
 There are also many malpractice lawsuits from anesthesiologists misusing the tourniquet during a procedure.

 Pregnant women and kids are two groups with a further risk for complications with anesthesia.
 Obstetric anesthesia malpractice claims include maternal death, maternal brain damage, newborn brain damage/neonatal death (which usually involves difficult intubation), maternal nerve injury (due to regional anesthesia), headache, and back pain.
 Though maternal brain damage, maternal death, and newborn brain damage/death have decreased over time, there has been an increase in claims for maternal nerve damage and back pain.

-Newborn brain damage/death makes up approximately one-fifth of anesthesia malpractice claims.
+Newborn brain damage/death makes up approximately one-fifth of anesthesia medical negligence claims.
 These cases often include allegations of poor communication, poor anesthesia care in response to intubation, and anesthesia delay.
-In terms of average settlement, some of the largest anesthesia cases are inadequate ventilation because these are often lifetime brain injury or death cases.
+In terms of average settlement, some of the largest anesthesiologist cases are inadequate ventilation because these are often lifetime brain injury or death cases.
 Other common injuries to the child in anesthetic malpractice claims in pediatric care include respiratory and cardiovascular injuries.

 Not in any particular order, the most common types of anesthesia malpractice lawsuits our lawyers see are:

 - Anesthesia Awareness: Patients experience consciousness during surgery without the ability to move or communicate, leading to potential psychological trauma.
-Claims arise from failure to monitor anesthesia depth adequately.
+This really is just an awful experience for a patients.
+Anesthesia awarness lawsuits arise from failure to monitor anesthesia depth adequately.
 We discuss this in more detail in a moment.

 - Dosage Errors: Incorrect dosing can lead to under-sedation, causing awareness during surgery, or over-sedation, leading to respiratory depression, brain damage, or death.